almeidavc/journal-app-server/README.md

 - Node.js as the runtime environment
 - Express to build the REST API
-- PostgreSQL for the relational database
+- PostgreSQL as the relational database

 <!-- Backend Architecture + API Endpoints -->